Acebeam PT10-GT flashlight review

 This is extremely light.

-Popular flashlights compared
+Popular penlight flashlights compared

-Top picture: from left to right: Permanent marker, Acebeam PT10 GT, Olight O Pen copper, Eneloop AA battery.
+First picture: from left to right: Permanent marker, Acebeam PT10 GT, Olight O Pen copper, Eneloop AA battery.

 Size compared to other EDC flashlights.
 From top to bottom: Reylight Krystal, Lumintop Tool AA 2.0, and Acebeam PT10-GT

 Driver & User Interface:

 This part can be pretty short.
 It doesn’t have any hidden modes.
 After you switch the light off it will always start from Med again.

 Going from Medium – Low – High, in that order.

 - Double click: Off

 - Half-press: Cycle through the menu from Medium-Low-High